Please click on the link below for information regarding the Read more →

 Class 3’s school trip to Luxulyan valley.

-Lots of outdoor learning linked to different curriculum areas in are new and improved outdoor space.
+Lots of outdoor learning linked to different curriculum areas in our new and improved outdoor space.

 PE and Sports Funding 2020-2021